awsdocs/amazon-glacier-developer-guide/doc_source/api-multipart-initiate-upload.md

 This operation initiates a multipart upload \(see [Uploading Large Archives in Parts \(Multipart Upload\)](uploading-archive-mpu.md)\)\.
 Amazon S3 Glacier \(S3 Glacier\) creates a multipart upload resource and returns its ID in the response\.
 You use this Upload ID in subsequent multipart upload operations\.

 When you initiate a multipart upload, you specify the part size in number of bytes\.
-The part size must be a megabyte \(1024 KB\) multiplied by a power of 2—for example, 1048576 \(1 MB\), 2097152 \(2 MB\), 4194304 \(4 MB\), 8388608 \(8 MB\), and so on\.
-The minimum allowable part size is 1 MB, and the maximum is 4 GB\.
+The part size must be a mebibyte \(MiB\) \(1024 kibibytes \[KiB\]\) multiplied by a power of 2—for example, 1048576 \(1 MiB\), 2097152 \(2 MiB\), 4194304 \(4 MiB\), 8388608 \(8 MiB\), and so on\.
+The minimum allowable part size is 1 MiB, and the maximum is 4 gibibytes \(GiB\)\.

 Every part you upload using this upload ID, except the last one, must have the same size\.
 The last one can be the same size or smaller\.
-For example, suppose you want to upload a 16\.2 MB file\.
-If you initiate the multipart upload with a part size of 4 MB, you will upload four parts of 4 MB each and one part of 0\.2 MB\.
+For example, suppose you want to upload a 16\.2 MiB file\.
+If you initiate the multipart upload with a part size of 4 MiB, you will upload four parts of 4 MiB each and one part of 0\.2 MiB\.